-- Unscrew the membrane cap. - Rinse the electrode finger with mains water. - Using a clean cloth, carefully dry the electrode finger. - Connect the sensor to the measuring and control device. - ▶ Connect a suitable measuring device to the original sensor signal. - Wait five minutes. - Read the original sensor signal at the measuring device. - Mark up the values that were read against the following target values: - Sensor (mV): approx. +/- 0 mV - Sensor (mA): approx. 4 mA - Sensor (Modbus): approx. 0 ppm or 0%
+- Unscrew the membrane cap. - ▶ Rinse the electrode finger with mains water. - ▶ Using a clean cloth, carefully dry the electrode finger. - ▶ Connect the sensor to the measuring and control device. - Connect a suitable measuring device to the original sensor signal. - Wait five minutes. - Read the original sensor signal at the measuring device. - ▶ Mark up the values that were read against the following target values: - Sensor (mV): approx. +/- 0 mV - Sensor (mA): approx. 4 mA - Sensor (Modbus): approx. 0 ppm or 0%

-If the sensor signal corresponds roughly with the above value, the electronics can provisionally be regarded as OK.
+If the sensor signal approximately corresponds to the aforementioned value, the electronics can be provisionally regarded as OK.